Sunkist Growers, Incorporated: Organizational structure

-Sunkist has three levels of organizational hierarchy: local, district, and central associations.
-Individual growers belong to a local organization; local organizations belong to a district organization, and district organizations belong to a central organization.
-The main purpose of the cooperative is to create systems enabling fruit from multiple growers to be efficiently harvested, sorted into various sizes and grades, and packed and shipped across the United States, in response to shifting demand.
+The Sunkist organization features three levels in its hierarchy: local, district, and central associations.
+Individual growers belong to their specific local organization; local organizations are part of a district organization, and districts participate in a central organization.
+The cooperative's main purpose is to create systems enabling fruit from multiple growers to be efficiently harvested, sorted into various sizes and grades, and packed and shipped across the United States in response to shifting demand.

+Each level of the exchange had its own distinct purpose.
+By joining the exchange, citrus growers pledged to deliver all their fruit to their local packing unit.
+The local packing unit was responsible for helping growers to harvest their citrus, then place the citrus through a packinghouse system to treat, grade, and pack the product.
+The local exchanges pooled the grower fruits and later redistributed profits back to growers.
+The district exchanges served as the selling agent for its local packing units by setting pricing and determining markets.
+The district exchange utilized sales offices and infrastructure provided by the central exchange.
+The central exchange unified the cooperative with research and guidance for the local and district exchanges.
+It featured departments such as the treasury department, which ensured proper accounting, and the advertising department, which created advertising materials, managed public relations, and encouraged nutritional research.
+Additionally, the central exchange fostered scientific research on citrus through its field department and collaborations with the University of California and USDA's Citrus Experiment Station in Riverside.

-Since inception, the organization has significantly expanded its activities.
+Since its inception, the organization has significantly expanded its activities.
 In 1906, the CFGE launched the Citrus Protective League, a lobbying arm.
-In 1907, it formed the Fruit Growers Supply Company to supply growers with materials such as radios, tires, shooks for fruit crates, insecticides, and fertilizers at wholesale prices.
-It later formed the Sunkist's Exchange By-Products Company, which developed markets for products such as citric acid, sodium citrate, lemon oil, pectin, orange oil and orange pulp.
+In 1907, it formed the Fruit Growers Supply Company to provide growers with materials such as radios, tires, shooks (components for fruit crates), insecticides, and fertilizers at wholesale prices.
+It later formed the Sunkist's Exchange By-Products Company, which developed markets for by-products such as citric acid, sodium citrate, lemon oil, pectin, orange oil and orange pulp.